RicardCabezas/TowerDefense-CleanArchitecture/README.md

 -------------------------------

-Some other parts of the test I'll like to mention:
+Some other parts of the sample I'll like to mention:

 ##### `PoolService`
 Since the game has some objects that will be constantly being spawned and destroyed it must implement some type of pooling, this is what this service does.
 It's used to pool creeps and projectiles but potentially could pool any other object in the game.